lanl/bueno/examples/metadata/README.md

 This is an overview of some of the metadata acquisition and recording tools provided by bueno.
 This example will record the executed application's output and some additional information about the system on which it was executed.
-In the `metadata.py` run script, you will find that a dictionary is created and populated with information before being written to a file.

 ## Exploring the code:
 The following lines in the example run script setup two additional metadata